fominos/MushroomEatBot/README.md

 # MushroomEatBot
-A Telegram bot for determining the edibility of a mushroom based on user-entered characteristics
+The project involves developing an ML model for classifying mushrooms and creating a Telegram bot for user interaction.
+The bot allows users to select mushroom characteristics and receive the result: poisonous mushroom or edible.